DLTK's Crafts for Kids

 of cotton ball to the smockstack as pretend smoke.
 If you want to make it a bit more

-environmentally realistic, you can colour the cotton grey or black with marker or paint.
+environmentally realistic, you can color the cotton grey or black with marker or paint.

 - Glue the wheels onto the bottom of the train.